-- 10.1 Monitoring of behaviour and discipline is carried out by: - - Staff being equally responsible for the monitoring of pupil behaviour around school. - Tutors, Learning Managers and departmental leaders making use of the weekly behaviour reports. - Duty staff before and after school, during and after break and lunchtimes. - Subject leaders/teachers/TA's during lesson times. - Parents through individual school records. - SLT. - Governing Body. - Recording incidents on the SIMS Behaviour management system
+- 10.1 Monitoring of behaviour and discipline is carried out by: - - Staff being equally responsible for the monitoring of pupil behaviour around school. - Tutors, LPSOs and Heads of Year making use of the weekly behaviour reports. - Duty staff before and after school, during and after break and lunchtimes. - Subject leaders/teachers/TA's during lesson times. - Parents through individual school records. - Members of the Senior Leadership Team - Governing Body. - Recording incidents on the SIMS Behaviour management system.